 You’ll also want to instruct your team on the basics of keeping information secure.
 Here are a few things to advise your employees on:

-- Avoid the Wi-Fi in public places since they aren’t protected
+- Avoid Wi-Fi in public places since it isn’t protected.

 Start preparing now to face challenges with no issues in the future

 Every year we come across new project management trends that might become a reality or not.
-But in 2021, these trends are changing more rapidly than ever and we can fairly assume that any speculation will in many ways become a fact.
+But in 2022, these trends are changing more rapidly than ever, and we can reasonably assume that any speculation will in many ways become a fact.

 Above all, we all learn to be a bit more empathic in our day-to-day work.
 Projects can only succeed when the people on your team are happy.
 If they’re enjoying working remotely, make sure to accommodate these needs.
-The projects of the future are a result of every individual’s skills and personal values impacting our work.
+Future projects result from every individual’s skills and personal values impacting our work.